susam/devil/README.md

 -----------------------------

-In the examples presented below, the `(require 'devil)` calls may be safely omitted if Devil has been installed from MELPA.
+In the examples presented below, the `(require 'devil)` calls may be omitted if Devil has been installed from MELPA.
 There are appropriate autoloads in place in the Devil package that would ensure that it is loaded automatically on enabling Devil mode.
 However, the `require` calls have been included in the examples below for the sake of completeness.

 ### Local Mode